 How to Setup TV Shows In Kodi

 There are four stages to setup TV Shows in Kodi; Adding a TV Show source, Creating the main menu item for TV Shows, Configuring your your TV Show file names and then updating your TV show libraries.
 All files must follow the Kodi Tv show naming convention.
 For this guide I am using a custom skin but the process is the same.
+See the video tutorial at the very end of this post for a step-by-step demo.

 Setup TV Shows in Kodi – Add TV Shows to Kodi Library